NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 ## View Analysis Reports

 PAT 2.0 includes three different analysis reports.
 The analysis reports have access to high level data from all of the design alternatives.
-The high level data comes from reporting measures, which is why it's necessary to include the OpenStudio Results reporting measure in each design alternative.
+The high level data come from reporting measures, which is why it's necessary to include the OpenStudio Results reporting measure in each design alternative.

 - Below are descriptions of the reports included with PAT 2.0.
 - Additional reports will be added in future versions.